Navkaran0105/Twit_Predict/README.md

 # Twit_Predict
-This is a prototype project for predicting New Brunswick General Election.
-It works on Sentiment Analysis of Poeple expressing their opinion on social media platforms like Twitter and also covering local emotions from News Headlines using NewsAPI
+This is a prototype project for predicting the New Brunswick General Election.
+By streaming tweets through a machine learning model, it is able to predict the favourability of a given political candidate or party using Sentiment Analysis.